williamcfrancis/Location-Based-Panoptic-Segmentation-with-SOLOv2/README.md

 # SOLOv2-based Efficient Panoptic Segmentation

 Panoptic segmentation is a scene understanding problem that combines the prediction from both instance and semantic segmentation into a general unified output.
-This project implements a location-based panoptic segmentation model, modifying the state-of-the-art EfficientPS architecture by changing the instance segmentation head from Mask-RCNN to SOLOv2.
+This project implements a location-based panoptic segmentation model, modifying the state-of-the-art EfficientPS architecture by using SOLOv2 as the instance segmentation head instead of a Mask-RCNN.

 ## System Requirements
 * Linux